uvarc/rc-learning/content/slides/accord-intro/index.md

 ![](img/ACCORD_Intro_2021102218.png)

-  * After selecting a project\, you will select the environment you want to use
+  * After selecting a project, select the environment you want to use
-  * To start your new environment\, click on the “Start” button for the environment you want to use
+  * To start your new environment, click on the “*Start*” button

 ---